Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Method

 \section{Method}

-Embedding one specific ID into the Stable Diffusion Model for personalized generation using only one single face image has two technical requirements: accuracy and semantic-fidelity.
-As shown in Fig.~\ref{pipeline}, we propose our ID embedding pipeline from two key perspectives: \textit{\textbf{(1) Face-Wise Attention Loss}}: Towards the improvements of ID accuracy and interactive generative ability with the existing concepts in the original model, we propose a face-wise attention loss in Sec.~\ref{attention loss}. \textit{\textbf{(2) Semantic-Fidelity Token Optimization}}: For diverse manipulation, we optimize one ID representation as several per-stage tokens, and each token consists of two disentangled features, which can be seen in Sec.~\ref{k-v feature disentangle}.
+Embedding one new identity (ID) into the Stable Diffusion Model for personalized generation using only \textbf{one single face image} has three technical requirements: accuracy, interactivity, and semantic-fidelity.
+Our learned ID embedding focuses on the face region and adopts disentangled token representation, which has flexible face spatial layout, interactive generation ability with existing concepts (e.g., generating interaction motion with other objects), and fine-grained manipulation ability (e.g., editing the facial expressions).
+This means that our method improves both ID accuracy and manipulation ability.
+As shown in Fig.~\ref{pipeline}, we propose our ID embedding pipeline from two key perspectives: \textit{\textbf{(1) Face-Wise Attention Loss}}: Towards the improvements in ID accuracy and interactive generative ability with existing concepts in the original model, we propose a face-wise attention loss in Sec.~\ref{attention loss}. \textit{\textbf{(2) Semantic-Fidelity Token Optimization}}: For diverse manipulation, we optimize one ID representation as several per-stage tokens, and each token consists of two disentangled embeddings, which can be seen in Sec.~\ref{k-v feature disentangle}.
+In the following sections, we first give an introduction of the pre-trained Stable Diffusion Model~\cite{rombach2022high}, and we then provide the details of our method.